Gadgetgeek2000/Plex-Recorded-Video-Converter/README.md

 # Plex-Recorded-Video-Converter
 The HDHomeRun Prime records .TS video files.
-This project finds those files and converts them to .MP4
+This project finds those files and converts them to .MP4.
+My "Plex Recorded TV Shows" library that stores these .TS files is a different library than my "TV Shows" library that I share.

 Edit the VBS source and set the paths where the script will find your files.